Cameron Kerry: Service in the Obama Administration

 On April 20, 2009, President Obama nominated Kerry, and on May 21, 2009, he was confirmed unanimously by the United States Senate as the General Counsel of the U.S. Department of Commerce.
 In this role, Kerry was the principal legal advisor to the Secretary of Commerce and third-ranking secretarial officer.
-He served as the department's chief legal officer and oversees the work of over 325 lawyers in 14 offices.
-Kerry also served as the department's chief ethics officer, and co-chaired the secretary's Internet Policy Task Force, which brings together Commerce agencies with expertise on the internet in the 21st-century global economy.
+He served as the department's chief legal officer and oversaw the work of over 325 lawyers in 14 offices.
+Kerry also served as the department's chief ethics officer and co-chaired the secretary's Internet Policy Task Force.

 Kerry was appointed acting United States Secretary of Commerce on June 1, 2013, and resumed his position as general counsel on June 26, 2013, when Penny Pritzker was sworn in as the 38th Secretary of Commerce.
 As the General Counsel of the Department of Commerce, Kerry was the principal legal advisor to the Secretary of Commerce and third-ranking secretarial officer.
 He resigned his position on September 4, 2013.